 5. Advertising and the media

-· Do not make therapeutic claims on your advertisements or website unless you hold the appropriate evidence to support this.
-This should be a systematic review within the last five years, or at the very least, two randomized controlled trials.
-Cherry-picking of the positive trials while ignoring the negative trials is not permitted.
+Do not make therapeutic claims on your advertisements or website unless you hold the appropriate evidence to support this.
+Evidence should be a systematic review within the last five years, or at the very least, two randomized controlled trials.
+Cherry-picking of positive trials while ignoring negative trials is not permitted.

 6. Referral to other practitioners

 Communicate and co-operate with colleagues and other health care practitioners and agencies in the best interests of your patient/client and the community, and in a respectful way.

 Obtain the opinion of an appropriate colleague acceptable to your patient/client if a diagnosis or treatment is difficult or obscure, or in response to a reasonable request from your patient/client.